-The National Ammonia Reduction Strategy Evaluation System (NARSES) model (spreadsheet version) was used to estimate ammonia (NH3) emissions from UK agriculture for the year 2009.
-Year-specific livestock numbers and fertiliser N use were added for 2009 and revised for previous years.
-The estimate for 2009 was 231.8 kt NH3, representing a 2.3 kt increase from the previously submitted estimate for 2008.
-Backward and forward projections using the 2009 model structure gave estimates of 317, 245 and 244 kt NH3 for the years 1990, 2010 and 2020, respectively.
+The National Ammonia Reduction Strategy Evaluation System (NARSES) model (spreadsheet version) was used to estimate ammonia (NH3) emissions from UK agriculture for the year 2010.
+Year-specific livestock numbers and fertiliser N use were added for 2010 and revised for previous years.
+The estimate for 2010 was 233.3 kt NH3, representing a 1.5 kt increase from the previously submitted estimate for 2009.
+Historical livestock numbers were revised (back to 1990) according to statistical data published by each Devolved Administration.
+Projections of livestock numbers and fertiliser use to 2019 were revised using data derived from FAPRI.
+Backward and forward projections using the 2010 model structure gave estimates of 311 and 226 kt NH3 for the years 1990 and 2019, respectively.
 This inventory reports emission from livestock agriculture and from nitrogen fertilisers applied to agricultural land.
-There are a number of other minor sources reported as 'agriculture' in the total UK emission inventory, including horses not kept on agricultural holdings, emissions from composting and domestic fertiliser use.
+There are a number of other minor sources reported as 'agriculture' in the total UK emission inventory, including horses not kept on agricultural holdings, emissions from composting and domestic fertiliser use, which are not reported here.

 Table 1.
-Estimate of ammonia emission from UK agriculture for 2009
+Estimate of ammonia emission from UK agriculture for 2010

 Source kt NH 3 % of total

 Livestock category

-Cattle 132.5 57
+Cattle 134.1 57

-Dairy 70.9 31
+Dairy 73.4 31

-Beef 61.6 27
+Beef 60.7 26

-Sheep [†] 10.1 4
+Sheep [†] 10.0 4

-Pigs 18.8 8
+Pigs 17.4 7

-Poultry 29.5 13
+Poultry 29.7 13

-Horses 4.8 2
+Horses 4.0 2

 Management category

-Grazing/outdoors 29.7 13
+Grazing/outdoors 28.9 12

-Housing 21.7 9
+Housing 62.7 27

-Hard standings 62.7 27
+Hard standings 21.9 9

-Manure storage 29.8 13
+Manure storage 29.7 13

-Manure application 51.8 22
+Manure application 52.0 22

-Fertiliser application 36.0 16
+Fertiliser application 38.2 16

-TOTAL 231.8
+TOTAL 233.3

-†Including goats and deer
+[†]Including goats and deer

-Estimate of ammonia emission from UK agriculture for 2009
+Estimate of ammonia emission from UK agriculture for 2010

-The estimate of ammonia emission from UK agriculture for 2009 was made using the spreadsheet version of the National Ammonia Reduction Strategy Evaluation System (NARSES) model (file: NH3inv2009 NARSES draft1 011010.xls).
-NARSES models the flow of total ammoniacal N (TAN) through the livestock production and manure management system, with NH3 losses given at each stage as a proportion of the TAN present within that stage (Webb and Misselbrook, 2004).
+The estimate of NH3 emission from UK agriculture for 2010 was made using the spreadsheet version of the National Ammonia Reduction Strategy Evaluation System (NARSES) model (file: NH3inv2010_NARSES_draft2_200911.xls).
+NARSES models the flows of total nitrogen and total ammoniacal N (TAN) through the livestock production and manure management system, with NH3 losses given at each stage as a proportion of the TAN present within that stage (Webb and Misselbrook, 2004).
 NARSES was first used to provide the 2004 inventory estimate for UK agriculture, replacing the previously used UK Agricultural Emissions Inventory model (UKAEI).
-NARSES brings improvements over the UKAEI model in that emission sources are linked, such that changes in an upstream source will be reflected downstream, it has an internal accounting check that not more than 100% of TAN excreted can be emitted, it can incorporate rising trends in N excretion by certain livestock classes (e.g. dairy cattle) and it is much better suited to scenario testing.
-The NARSES model was therefore used to provide the NH3 emissions estimate for UK agriculture for 2009 and projections to 2020.
+NARSES brings improvements over the UKAEI model in that emission sources are linked, such that changes in an upstream source will be reflected downstream, it has an internal accounting check that not more than 100% of TAN excreted can be emitted, it can incorporate trends in N excretion by certain livestock classes (e.g. dairy cattle, pigs, poultry) and it is much better suited to scenario testing.
+The NARSES model was therefore used to provide the NH3 emissions estimate for UK agriculture for 2010 and projections to 2019.
 Emissions from fertiliser use within agriculture are estimated using a simple process-based model as described by Misselbrook et al. (2004), which has been incorporated into the NARSES spreadsheet model.

-To compile the 2009 inventory of ammonia emissions from UK agriculture, survey and census data were reviewed to derive livestock numbers, fertiliser use and other management practice data relevant to 2009.
+To compile the 2010 inventory of NH3 emissions from UK agriculture, survey and census data were reviewed to derive livestock numbers, fertiliser use and other management practice data relevant to 2010.
 Currently used emission factors were reviewed in the light of new experimental data and amended if considered appropriate.

-Key areas of revision in the 2009 inventory were:
+Key areas of revision in the 2010 inventory were:

-- Inclusion of 2009 fertiliser use data
+- Inclusion of 2010 fertiliser use data

-- Inclusion of 2009 livestock numbers
+- Inclusion of 2010 livestock numbers

-- Revision of livestock housing data
+- Revision of projections to 2019

-- Correction of minor errors in the manure management input data
+- Revision of historical livestock data

+- Revision of cattle sub-categories